 Mode of instruction

-The papers to be read (some English translations of original texts; others recent scholarly work on the history of linguistics as well as on links between modern work and historical work) will be distributed on the course’s Blackboard website.
+The papers to be read (some of the English translations of original texts) will be distributed on the course’s Blackboard website.

 Prospective students, please check the Study Abroad/Exchange website for information on how to apply.

 After application, students are to register for courses and exams through uSis